Agent-68/alx-system_engineering-devops/0x00-shell_basics/README.md

-0x00 represent the current woking directory command listit show all current directories
+0x00 represent the current woking directory command 1-listit show all current directories
+2- brings to home directories
+3-listfiles it display files in details